Recep İvedik 7

 Recep İvedik 7 is a Turkish comedy film, signed by Cielo Medya, released on Disney+ on December 9, 2022, directed by Togan Gökbakar and co-written with Şahan Gökbakar, starring Şahan Gökbakar, Öznur Serçeler and Nurullah Çelebi.
 It is the seventh film in the Recep İvedik film series.

 Storyline

-Recep and Nurullah decide to go village house, which is inherited from his grandma.
+Recep and Nurullah decide to go to a village house, which was inherited from his grandmother.
 Recep finds out the existence of a big project, that will damage the village and the surrounding forests.
 Villagers will fight against the project with Recep's leadership.